-The Mathematics and Computer Science Department has a long-standing tradition of involving students in research.
+The Computer Science Department has a long-standing tradition of involving students in research.
 Current research is underway on developing software for a new robotic platform.
 These research efforts include a completely new overall robot design with an impact on performance in terms of mobility, manipulation, and communication capabilities, the creation of a software backbone system for sensory processing and communication among different miniature robots in order to create an effective robotic team.
 This work is expected to contribute to the field of miniature robot design resulting in heterogeneous robot teams that will be far more effective in tasks such as search/rescue missions, locating the source of a biological or chemical release, decontamination and decommissioning efforts, and monitoring highly sensitive areas of populations, such as elderly or disabled patients in residential care units.
 This work has been funded by the National Science Foundation, Award #0420836 from 2004 to 2008.

 More information about research opportunities in the Department.